We are currently accepting applications for the 2024–25 school year!

 As a Covenant-Christian school, Calvary Christian Academy seeks to enroll families with a strong and visible relationship with Jesus Christ.
 The application process serves the purpose of evaluating the family's spiritual commitment and willingness to co-labor with the school.

-The academic standard of admission to CCA requires prospective students to achieve FSA scores of Level 3 or higher in Reading, Math, and Language, or a minimum of the 40th national percentile in each of the following areas: Total Reading, Total Math, Total Language, and Complete Battery, as indicated by their most recent achievement tests such as the Terra Nova Achievement Test, the Iowa Achievement Test, or other nationally normed standardized achievement test.
+The academic standard of admission to CCA requires prospective students to achieve FAST scores of Level 3 or higher in Reading, Math, and Language, or a minimum of the 40th national percentile in each of the following areas: Total Reading, Total Math, Total Language, and Complete Battery, as indicated by their most recent achievement tests such as the Terra Nova Achievement Test, the Iowa Achievement Test, or other nationally normed standardized achievement tests.

 We commit to co-labor with our parents and students in living under the authority and by the will of God.
 In all our dealings, we pursue the Holy Spirit through His Word.
 This forms the foundation and determines the direction of CCA.
 As parents and teachers, we commit to the Lordship of Jesus Christ in our lives and to raising our kids to know Him.